Python-PyQt/PyQt6-Docs/descriptions/QtGui/QSurfaceFormat-OpenGLContextProfile-NoProfile-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0
-    :digest: b54deb032e4f418efaba3c872fb78e10
+    :digest: 49bbbb1b003d3b319bec86597db4059d

 OpenGL version is lower than 3.2.
-For 3.2 and newer this is same as .
+For 3.2 and newer this is same as CoreProfile.